 Family Legal Protection covers both you and any member of your family that lives with you.
 Everybody who is covered can seek legal advice using our 24-hour helpline, where lawyers can advise you on the best course of action.

 The types of situations that you can use Family Legal Protection for are:

 If you feel you’ve been treated badly at work, be it you’ve been dismissed and think your employer didn’t have grounds to do this.
 Or you felt you had no choice other than to quit your place of work due to being treated so badly.

 Family Legal Protection could help you get the support you’d need to take action against your employer or ex-employer in a tribunal.

-With Family legal Protection you’re covered for legal fees and expenses up to £50,000.
+With Family Legal Protection you’re covered for fees and expenses up to £10,000 for employment disputes.
 But you would have to pay £250 upfront as an excess.

 Examples of this can range from buying something online, that isn’t up to scratch, to having a builder do some shoddy work on your house, and you wanting a refund–but please keep in mind Family Legal Protection can only cover renovation related work up to £4999.

 In both cases Family Legal Protection could be used to help you recover what you’ve lost, in court, as long as the amount in dispute is more than £250.